One-day, face-to-face course.

 - Case studies

-There will be regular opportunities for participants to practice specific skills and engage in activities that will be built on as the day progresses.
+There were also regular opportunities for participants to practice specific skills and engage in activities that were built on as the day progressed.

 An online version of this course is also available.